 As a bystander we go through the following thought processes;

 Where action is distorted is when bullet points 2 ‘interpret something is wrong’ and 3 ‘feel a degree of responsibility’ occur.
 The first point relates to the same dynamic outlined earlier in the article – if no one else around you is interpreting the behaviour as ‘wrong’ you can start to doubt that anything is wrong.
 Think of a fire alarm ringing – we don’t tend to move to act unless we see other people moving.
 Secondly, even if people do feel something is wrong, if lots of other people also observe the wrongdoing, individuals feel less responsible to act (the ‘surely my neighbour will call’ syndrome).

 So what can be done to combat this effect in organisations?
 Cultivating an environment where there is clarity around acceptable and unacceptable behaviours is critical.
 Combining this with an expectation to act when they see something that doesn’t look right is critical.
 People will not act unless it is ingrained in them that if they don’t do something, no one else will.

 Think about the advertising campaigns related to left luggage at train stations or airports.
 These campaigns capture the essence of how you shift the bystander effect.
 They are clear about what is ‘wrong’, they emphasise the importance to ‘speak up’ without consequence and they encourage people to listen to their instinct.
 I particularly like the ‘it’s probably nothing but…’ anti-terrorist campaign by the UK Government as an example of this.

 If we believe people inherently want to do the right thing, it is up to leaders to create an environment where this is possible.

-If you would like to build the skill of your leaders in managing behaviour then click below to get in touch.For more case studies, ebooks, reports and white papers visit the Walking the Talk resources page here or contact us to learn how we can transform your culture.
+If you would like to build the skill of your leaders in managing behaviour then click below to get in touch.For further insights view our selection of case studies, ebooks, reports and white papers or contact us to learn how we can transform your culture.